 3 Credits.
 Spring only.
-Continuation of General Law I, with emphasis on the general practice of law within the State of West Virginia, designed to give a broad overview of the various law specializations.
+Continuation of General Law I, with emphasis on the general practice of law within the State of West Virginia, designed

 LAW 103 - Legal Assisting.

 3 Credits.
 Fall only.
 Study of the various roles played by paralegals in the legal system and the skills required to work as a paralegal in several major areas of law.
 Also covered are legal ethics, interviewing and investigation skills, litigation skills, trial preparation and employment information.